aws/aws-advanced-jdbc-wrapper/docs/GettingStarted.md

 }
 ```

-To add a Gradle dependency for a Kotlin project, use the following syntax:
+To add a Gradle dependency in a Kotlin syntax, use the following configuration:

 ```kotlin
 dependencies {